jcuppen/JSON/examples/simple/README.md

 ```
 ## Files
 ### `empty_json_object.sac`
-Creates an empty json object and outputs it to stdout.
+Creates an empty JSON object and outputs it to stdout.

 expected result:
 ```json
 {